izihawa/summa/docs/blog/mitigating-internet-censorship-and-privacy-issues.md

 - the fasteval2 language for describing ranking functions
 - and some extra search functions

-A little later, I've added IPFS implementation named [iroh](https://github.com/n0-computer/iroh) to Summa, and Summa has started to be a complete IPFS node.

-`Iroh` allows Summa to seed its search indices into IPFS network without any extra moves and data duplication.
-Also, `iroh` adds HTTP IPFS Gateway to Summa, making it a single tool for indexing and distributing search indices, and for viewing web bundles.

 At the same time Summa has been made compatible with WASM.
 All Summa parts, including the network layer for loading index parts with HTTP requests, have been shaped into `summa-wasm` module which now allows you to execute search queries